KEIBIDROP: Building Post-Quantum Encrypted File Sync

 FUSE Filesystem Challenges

-KeibiDrop mounts as a folder on your computer.
+KEIBIDROP mounts as a folder on your computer.
 Drag files in, they appear on the peer.
 No special apps needed.

 Cross-Platform Development